 At the playground, there were different kinds of motorbikes for children.
 They were all in pretty bad shape, but my little kid still jumped on one of them and started to make speed with his legs.
 When he got tired he stopped making speed with his legs, and the result was that in a few seconds the motorbike stopped as well.
 Without anyone giving speed, it stops!

 When you have gotten your website or company up and running and business is booming, this principle is important to remember.
 If your legs stop moving and you do not develop yourself or your business anymore, you will in a while see a decrease in your revenue and the results might not be what they once were.
 As I said this does not necessarily happen at once, but once you stop developing your business, others will develop instead, and with time they will offer more up to date and modern products than you and your company do.
 So, keep your legs moving!

 Leadership on the slide

-The last leadership lesson I thought of when playing with my son at the playground came as I looked at the slide.
-For me it is easy to climb up the stairs, but for my little son this is still very hard.
-So for him it takes a lot of hard work, patience, failing and trying over again before he can reach the top and enjoy the ride down.
+The last leadership lesson I thought of when playing with my son on the playground came as I looked at the slide.
+For me, it is easy to climb up the stairs, but for my little son, this is still very hard.
+So for him, it takes a lot of hard work, patience, failing and trying over again before he can reach the top and enjoy the ride down.